Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 So instead of trying to hold the grip for dear life, practice on the driving range with as light of grip pressure as you can.
 While it might feel weird at first, I know that it will help your game.

-Keep the Club Short of Parallel
+Keep the Club Head Short of Parallel

 If you want to hit it long and straight, you need to keep your backswing at parallel or even shorter.
 I see so many amateurs try to kill it and end up with a John Daly backswing.
-For 99% of players isn’t necessary
+For 99% of players, it isn’t necessary.
+However, if you insist on a long swing, at least read our article on how to lengthen your backswing the right way.

 Master Your Tempo

 With a good tempo, you will hit it consistently farther and straighter.
-Don’t try and kill it, just swing within yourself and let the club do the work.
+Don’t try and kill it, just swing within yourself andlet the club do the work.

 A good tempo is 3:1; meaning your backswing is 3X as long as your downswing.
 Click here to read our full guide on tempo.

-How to Hit Your Driver Further
+How to Hit Your Driver Further (Driver Swing 101)

-Now that we have our setup ready to go, it’s time to get swinging.
 Once you improve your setup, hitting it longer becomes so much easier.
 This is why it’s vital to learn the fundamentals so you can set yourself up for success.
+Here are some of the easiest ways to hit the driver further and still keep it in the short grass.

 Adjust Your Loft

 If your driver has too low of loft, you won’t get the ball airborne.
 For most golfers, you want to have at least 9.5 degrees of loft (or more).
-This will help you carry it farther in the air which is especially important during winter golf season or playing in the rain.
+This will help you carry it farther in the air, which is especially important during winter golf season or playing in the rain.

 Most of the best golf drivers on the market are adjustable, so make sure to tinker with your loft settings at the range to see how it affects accuracy as well.
+Make sure to read our full article on how much driver loft to use for a deeper discussion of driver loft.

 Hit Up on the Ball

-I know I’ve mentioned it several times but I can’t stress this point enough.
-If you’re hitting down on the ball with a negative angle of attack you are losing 20-30 yards.
+I know I’ve mentioned it several times, but I can’t stress this point enough.
+If you’re hitting down on the ball with a negative angle of attack, you are losing 20–30 yards.

 One way to do this is to make sure that you have a shallow angle of attack.
 If you’re over the top and starting your downswing with your shoulders, you’re likely hitting down on it.